-Although the medicine is currently only officially approved by the U.S. Food and Drug Administration (FDA) for treating type 2 diabetes, you may have heard about people with type 1 diabetes being prescribed metformin off-label.
+Although metformin is currently only approved by the U.S. Food and Drug Administration (FDA) for treating type 2 diabetes, some people with type 1 diabetes are being prescribed metformin off-label.

-• Metformin can help reduce insulin resistance and aid in weight management for people with type 1 diabetes, but it also carries potential side effects like gastrointestinal discomfort, highlighting the need for medical supervision in its use.
+- Metformin can help reduce insulin resistance and aid in weight management for people with type 1 diabetes, but it also carries potential side effects like gastrointestinal discomfort.

-• Ultimately, while metformin offers potential benefits for those with type 1 diabetes, its use should be carefully considered and guided by a healthcare professional, tailoring treatment to each person’s unique health needs and goals.
+- While metformin offers potential benefits for those with type 1 diabetes, its use should be carefully considered and guided by a healthcare professional, tailoring treatment to your unique health needs and goals.

 Why would someone with type 1 diabetes want to take metformin?